Meredith Brooks, PhD, MPH

 Pronouns: she/her/hers

 Meredith Brooks joined the Department of Global Health at Boston University School of Public Health in July 2022.
-She completed her M.P.H in Urban Health and Ph.D. in Population Health, both from Northeastern University, and a Postdoctoral Fellowship in Tuberculosis Epidemiology at Harvard Medical School.
+She completed her M.P.H in Urban Health and Ph.D. in Population Health, both from Northeastern University, and a Postdoctoral Fellowship in Tuberculosis Epidemiology at Harvard Medical School's Department of Global Health and Social Medicine.
+She holds a certificate in Implementation Science from UCSF and is currently a Fellow of the 7th Cohort of HIV Implementation Science Training at Johns Hopkins University.

-Dr. Brooks is the Department of Global Health's representative on the Faculty Senate and serves on the Practicum Committee.
-Dr. Brooks currently serves on the Editorial Boards at Public Library of Science (PLOS) One and British Medical Journal (BMJ) Open.
+Dr. Brooks is the Dept Global Health's representative and the Chair of the Faculty Senate at BUSPH.
+She also serves on the DrPH Committee.
+Dr. Brooks currently serves on the Editorial Boards at Public Library of Science (PLOS) One, British Medical Journal (BMJ) Open, and BMC Global and Public Health.

 Tuberculosis in teens: a geospatial approach to predict community transmission